-Transportation to and from School-sponsored Functions
+Transportation To and From School Functions

-Students are required to use school transportation to school-sponsored functions when the school provides transportation.
+Students are required to use school transportation to and from school-sponsored functions when the school provides transportation.
+A parent may arrange for their student to use non-school transportation after a school-sponsored event.
+This arrangement has to be made 24 hours prior to the function and RAA assumes no liability once the student has left the event.
 For a school function where transportation is not provided, the school assumes no responsibility for the students except while they are in attendance at the function.